interuss/dss/authserver/docker/README.md

 ### Running

-To run a bare-HTTP InterUSS Platform auth server from the folder containing the resources above:
+To run a fully-functional InterUSS Platform auth server from the folder containing the resources
+above:

 ```shell
 export INTERUSS_AUTH_PATH=`pwd`